spacemeshos/docs/docs/start/smesher/post_1n.md

 #### Customizing Settings For Optimal Performance

-As mentioned previously each post service accepts it's own configuration.
+As mentioned previously each post service accepts its own configuration.
 You can adjust the `--threads`, `--nonces`, `--randomx-mode` based on your hardware capabilities and preferences.

 #### Smart Orchestration For Running Multiple PoST Services